sbuis/AgMIP-Calibration-Phase-IV/README.md

 * If you have an R wrapper of your model for CroptimizR:

+  * Check that it takes into account the particular requirements listed in the following section.
+If not, update it.

   * Download the repository (green button "Code" => "Download zip"), **in a path whose folder names do not contain any space**, and unzip it.

   * Open the R project AgMIP-Calibration-Phase-IV in RStudio (using RStudio is mandatory for using the provided scripts).